LearnChtholly/-erdos-gyarfas-reproducibility/README.md

 1. an exact-length alternate-path implementation;
 2. a direct simple-cycle implementation enumerating \(C_4,C_8,C_{16}\).

-Both cover all 1943 dangerous cases.
+Both are intended to cover all 1943 dangerous cases.

-The older frozen T10 v1.0 proof is retained as a substantially different supplementary verification route using:
+The older frozen T10 v1.0 package is retained as a substantially different supplementary verification route using:

 - 97,345 local options;
 - static dead-state DAG certificates;
 - an independently generated exact-cover dynamic program.

-The v1.0 machinery is **not** logically required by the v1.1 endpoint-budget proof.
+The v1.0 machinery is not intended to be a logical dependency of the v1.1 endpoint-budget deduction.

 ### Universal \(+8\)

-Different finite ranges use independent reconstruction and verification methods, including:
+Different finite ranges use multiple reconstruction and verification methods, including:

 - graph-atlas reconstruction for the small-\(b\) cases;
 - alternate-path and direct-cycle implementations;
-- independent endpoint-budget / charging certificates;
+- endpoint-budget / charging certificates;
-- independent exact-quota searches;
+- exact-quota searches;
 - fixed-defect reconstruction and bootstrapping.

-See the subdirectory documentation for the exact dependency chain.
+These are **computational cross-checks**, not a substitute for independent human mathematical review of the reductions connecting the finite computations to the stated candidate theorems.

 ---